 Amanda Willams, Regional Practice Lead, Transition Management – North America

-There are multiple factors today that impact institutional investors and their portfolio allocation decisions.
+There are multiple factors currently impacting institutional investors and their portfolio allocation decisions.
 Some of these may drive an organization to make significant changes to their portfolio.
 For example, a move to Environment, Social and Governance (ESG) investing or a desire to consolidate pension plans in order to reduce costs and gain scale may prompt institutional investors to overhaul their portfolio allocations.

 However, in an uncertain environment, time and expertise are crucial components to making significant changes.
 Working with a transition management partner is key to a successful outcome.

 Perhaps one of the most notable investment trends in recent years is the rise of ESG investing.
-Driven by a heightened awareness of social issues and the global pandemic, asset owners and managers are reinforcing their commitment to ESG investments.
+Now emerging regulations are putting asset owners and managers under more pressure to focus on ESG.

-If an institutional investor decides to overhaul a portfolio to align with newly set ESG goals, the transition could be a large-scale undertaking.
+As institutional investors overhaul portfolios to align with ESG regulations, the transition could be a large-scale under taking.
 In this case, asset owners benefit from the expertise of a transition manager.
 And since adherence to ESG policies is a priority, investors should seek out an organization with the following:

 - Focus on transparency and integrity